Intro to Broadcast Cameras

 ENG Shoot VS Truck Shoot

-ENG Shoot Incredibly simple but gets the job done.
-ENG = "Electronic News Gathering" Collecting raw and unedited video.
+ENG Shoot Incredibly simple but practical for shooting short segments.
+Aspects of a ENG Shoot: ENG = "Electronic News Gathering" Collecting raw and unedited video.
 Usually storing video onto a card or broadcasting through a wireless medium.
 One man camera crew.
 Best used for interviews and color shots.
-Video and Audio is edited in post production.
-Simple "On the Fly" Shoots.
+Video and Audio is edited in

 Time Management on Shoots